Akerdogmus/auto-mail-sender/README.md

 Contributions and improvements are welcome!
 Feel free to fork the repository and submit pull requests to enhance the functionality or add new features.

+NOTE: For using your Gmail services for this, please change your account settings right below:
+Login to your email account -> click manage account -> security -> turn on 2 step verification -> go back to security page and click app passwords (https://myaccount.google.com/apppasswords) -> in select app choose "other" -> paste "WP Mail SMTP" and click generate-> copy the password to the code

 Let's automate your email communication with the Auto Mail Sender script!